Distractions and Obstacles that Interfere with Yoga Practice

-The distractions and obstacles which hinder the aspirant’s practice of Yoga:
+The distractions and obstacles which hinder the aspirant’s y6oga practice:

 - Vyadhi– sickness which disturbs the physical equilibrium